stollander33/docs/docs/users/quick_start_users.md

 cp templates/projectrc .projectrc
 ```

-3. Customize your .projectrc file.
-By editing this file you can override every options of your project
+3. Customize your `.projectrc` file.
+By editing this file you can override all options of your project

 4. If your project requires it, install the specific rapydo controller version

    You can verify the required version with `rapydo version`

-   You can install the version required by your project with: `rapydo install --git auto`
+   You can install the version required by your project with: `rapydo install auto`

 5. Use the controller to startup your project